-Why does a beacon take 50 seconds to transmit its first burst once activated?
+7.22 Why does a beacon take 50 seconds to transmit its first burst once activated?

-Answer: The current generation of Cospas-Sarsat beacons are designed to have a warm-up time to allow the oscillator frequency to stabilize before the beacon begins transmitting.
+Answer: Except for ELT(DT)s, Cospas-Sarsat FGBs are designed to have a 50-second warm-up time to allow the oscillator frequency to stabilize before the beacon begins transmitting.
 For the LEOSAR system, an unstable oscillator frequency would probably generate an inaccurate location estimate.

-The proposed specification for the next generation of Cospas-Sarsat beacons (which was still being developed in 2022) will require transmission of the first burst shortly after beacon activation.
+Cospas-Sarsat FGB ELT(DT)s and SGBs require transmission of the first burst shortly after beacon activation.